brunovgprado/LoanManager/README.md

 See /docs for endpoints description and tests with swagger.

 - __Game registration__.
-You can registrate your games midias one by one individually, recording information like Title, Description, Genre and Platform.
+You can registrate your game midias one by one individually, recording information like Title, Description, Genre and Platform.
 - __Friend registration__.
 You can register your friends, recording Name and Phone number.
 You will use that data to register your media game loans.
 - __Loan registration__.
 With this feature, you are able to registrate your game loans, so you can loan a game midia to a friend and manage that loan.
 You can also end a loan, search loans by friend name and search loans by game identification id.